Joca Reiners Terron: Biography

 Terron was born in Cuiabá, in 1968.
 He studied Architecture at UFRJ and studied Industrial Design at UNESP.
 He has been living in São Paulo since 1995.

 He was the founder and editor of the independent publishing house Ciência do Acidente.
 His works appeared on several anthologies published in Brazil and abroad, such as Geração 90: os transgressores (Boitempo, 2003), Os Cem Menores Contos Brasileiros do Século (Ateliê Editorial, 2004), Dentro de um livro (Casa da Palavra, 2005), A Literatura latino-americana do século XXI (Aeroplano Editora/Centro Cultural Banco do Brasil, 2005), Contos Cruéis: as narrativas mais violentas da literatura brasileira contemporânea (Geração Editorial, 2006), Rattapalax and McSweeneys 46: The Latin American Crime Issue (2014).

-In 2013, Terron organized the collection Otra Língua, by Rocco publishing house, which launched Latin American authors until then unpublished in Brazil, such as Mario Levrero, Horacio Castellanos Moya, and Cesar Aira.
+In 2013, Terron organized the collection Otra Língua, by Rocco publishing house, which launched Latin American authors who were previously unpublished in Brazil, such as Mario Levrero, Horacio Castellanos Moya, and Cesar Aira.

 His 2017 book, Noite dentro da Noite (Night within the Night), was a finalist for the Jabuti Prize for Literature in the Romance category.